Student Model Print

 Children, as they become adults, become more appreciative of their parents.
 In The Joy Luck Club, the attitudes of four daughters toward their mothers change as the girls mature and come to realize that their mothers aren’t so different after all.

 As children, the daughters in this book are ashamed of their mothers and don’t take them very seriously, dismissing them as quirky and odd.
 “I could never tell my father . . .
 How could I tell him my mother was crazy?” (p.
 117).
-They don’t try to comprehend their culture, which is a big part of understanding their traditional Chinese mothers.
+This dismissive attitude prevents them from comprehending their own culture, which is a big part of understanding their traditional Chinese mothers.
 On page 6, one of the daughters states, “I can never remember things I don’t understand in the first place,” referring to Chinese expressions her mother used.
 When their mothers show pride in them, the girls only show their embarrassment.
 One daughter shows her shame when she says to her mother, “I wish you wouldn’t do that, telling everyone I’m your daughter” (p.
 101).
 The girls cannot relate to their mothers because they were raised in a different world.
 No matter how much the mothers care for them or how much they sacrifice to make their girls’ lives better, the daughters are blind to their mothers’ pain and feelings.

 She [my daughter] has no chi . . .
 How can I leave the world without leaving her my spirit?
 So this is what I will do.
 I will gather together my past and . . . see a thing that has already happened.
 The pain that cut my spirit loose.
 I will hold that pain in my hand until it becomes hard and shiny, more clear.
 And then my fierceness can come back . . .
 I will use this sharp pain to penetrate my daughter’s tough skin and cut her tiger spirit loose.
 She will fight me, because this is the nature of two tigers.
 But I will win and give her my spirit because this is why a mother loves a daughter. (p.
 286)